algoldst/thesis/index.md

 <img src="res/hp-cap1.png" height=200 />

-_Time is denoted by the vertical blue line — we are currently looking at the circuit before input is applied.
+_Time is denoted by the vertical blue line, with time moving forward from left to right — we are currently looking at the circuit before input is applied.
 Charges (purple) are drawn on the right side only for simplicity, but exist throughout._

-At the moment we connect 1V at the input, the voltage at the capacitor's input jumps too.
-Think of this as the capacitor experiencing increased pressure at its input.
+At the moment we connect 1V at the input, the capacitor experiences increased pressure at its input.
 In order for the capacitor to maintain 0V across it, it must also exert 1V "pressure" on everything to the right of it.
 This causes the initial "spike" seen at the output.
 The output voltage is now at higher pressure, establishing a 1V pressure difference across the resistor and causing current flow to ground.

 <img src="res/hp-cap2.png" height=200 />